brfloyd/brfloyd/README.md

 - 👋 Hi, I’m @brfloyd
 - 👀 I’m interested in ...Software Engineering
-- 🌱 I’m currently learning ...Programming/Computer Science Majoring in Software Engineering at Arizona State University.
+- 🌱 I am cuurntly a Sophmore computer science student at Villavnova University.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...brfloyd19@gmail.com

 <!---
 brfloyd/brfloyd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.